chrisquince/metag-rev-sup/README.md

 A copy of this same file is in the Results directory and then source the R commands in the file scripts/NMDS.R.
 From this it is apparent that there are significant differences in community composition between the two types.
 In fact 11.2% of the variance in community composition was explained by type (perm.
 ANOVA, p-value = 0.002).
-There was also a higher variance in community composition in the CD children (Average distance to median: CD 0.5510 vs. Healthy 0.4033 p-value = $0.0002525$).
+There was also a higher variance in community composition in the CD children (p-value = $0.0002525$).

-To determine those clusters
-responsible for this difference we performed Kruskal-Wallis non-parametric ANOVA on the log-transformed abundances in each group.
+To determine those clusters responsible for this difference we performed Kruskal-Wallis non-parametric ANOVA on the log-transformed abundances in each group.
 Benjamini-hochberg was used to correct for multiple comparisons.
-This revealed 89 clusters with a q-value $<$ 0.05 of 32 were at least 75\% complete MAGs.
-The majority of these were negatively associated with Crohn's disease, in Figure \ref{fig:Heatmap} we give a heat-map illustrating abundance across samples of the ten most significant clusters and the three with q-value $<$ 0.05 that were positively associated with Crohn's.
+This revealed 70 clusters with a q-value < 0.05 of which 26 were at least 75%
+complete MAGs.
+The majority of these were negatively associated with Crohn's disease.